AntoNainRatio/Kaboom/README.md

  HOW TO PLAY:

- controls for moving: w,a,s,d
+ -controls for moving: w,a,s,d

- placing a flag: l
+ -placing a flag: l

- discover square: k
+ -discover square: k